<img alt="" src="https://secure.inventiveinspired7.com/792550.png" style="display:none;">

 The vendor should be doing this while providing documentation to you every step of the way and meeting regulatory approval.

 But EMS can really shine when a vendor jumps all in on the product development process.
-That means getting involved before the product design actually takes place.
+That means getting involved before the product design takes place.

 Electronics manufacturing services should include the engineers, material manager, and others helping refine a contracted design through: